 We still were confusing winter harvesting with winter growing.
 Puzzled why we were not able to harvest anything.
 The fact that plants did not grow was very noticeable to us.

 Winter harvesting is awesome if real estate for any given plant is cheap.
 For gardeners in zone 4 and colder, cold frames and simple hoop-house structures will not do it.
 We need a well-insulated structure (passive solar greenhouse) for winter harvesting.
-A well-insulated building is not exactly cheap though.
+A well-insulated building is not exactly cheap, though.

 The importance of the sun’s path

-Since we have a well-insulated greenhouse/growing room facing south, and also a geodesic dome greenhouse, that utilizes the whole sun’s path, we can really see its impact on growth.
+Since we have a well-insulated greenhouse/growing room facing south, and also a geodesic dome greenhouse, that utilizes the whole sun’s path, we can see its impact on growth.

-In the dome greenhouse, we usually end the season in late October but have still lots of green tomatoes to harvest that ripen indoors and we enjoy them till the end of the year.
+In the dome greenhouse, we usually end the season in late October but still have lots of green tomatoes to harvest that ripen indoors, and we enjoy them till the end of the year.

-To our knowledge, passive solar greenhouses originated in china, whole landscapes are covered with them.
-Most of China however is between 30 -45 latitude parallel north.
+To our knowledge, passive solar greenhouses originated in China; whole landscapes are covered with them.
+Most of China, however, is between 30 -45 latitude parallel north.
 That means that the Chinese deal with a very different sun’s angle and path.

-How well a passive solar greenhouse will perform for you, really depends on your location.
+How well a passive solar greenhouse will perform for you really depends on your location.

 Challenges with growing in good soil

-As organic gardeners, growing in compost-rich soil is important to us.
-At first, we sew grow bags and filled them with Mel’s mix from the Square foot gardening book.
-It is a great soil mix for square-foot gardening outdoors.
-In an enclosed environment, things are a bit different.
+As organic gardeners, we value growing in compost-rich soil.
+At first, we sew grow bags and fill them with Melโs mix from the square-foot gardening book.
+This mix is great for square-foot gardening outdoors, but things are a bit different in an enclosed environment.

 There is also the notion that soil is free, or maybe just an assumption.
 That is not so.
 Even though we did the soil mix ourselves, it was still an investment.
-To keep that soil fertile, we would need either more nonorganic compost (to avoid bugs), or fertilizers.
+To keep that soil fertile, we would need either more nonorganic compost (to avoid bugs) or fertilizers.

 Struggling with bugs and aphids we wanted to find a better way.